Fr\'echet Mean Set Estimation in the Hausdorff Metric, via Relaxation: Main results

 As we previously remarked, our results provide exact characterizations of (weak and strong) $\dhaus$-consistency in the case of $\sigma_p(\mu) > 0$.
 However, in the case of $\sigma_p(\mu) = 0$, our results provide only sufficient conditions for $\dhaus$-consistency.
 For example, suppose that $\sigma_p(\mu) = 0$; then, Theorem~\ref{thm:gaussian_tail_one_sided} shows that all rates in $\Omega(n^{-1/2})$ are weakly $\dhaus$-consistent (it can also be shown that we have $M_p(\mu)=0$ in this case), and Theorem~\ref{thm:consistency} shows that all rates in $\Omega(n^{-1/2}(\log \log n)^{1/2})$ are strongly $\dhaus$-consistent.
 However, it turns out that neither of these conditions is necessary: To illustrate this point (and to show that a totally general characterization of weak and strong $\dhaus$-consistency is likely very difficult to find), we provide Proposition~\ref{prop:example_square} and Proposition~\ref{prop:ex-two-point} which both satisfy $\sigma_{p}(\mu) = 0$ but where the boundaries between the consistent and inconsistent regimes exhibit very different behaviors.

 Let us briefly comment on the method of proof of these results.
 First of all, our results make heavy use of functional limit theorems; specifically, we need to find and apply a sufficiently powerful functional central limit theorem (fCLT) for Theorem~\ref{thm:gaussian_tail_one_sided} and a sufficiently powerful functional law of the iterated logarithm (fLIL) for Theorem~\ref{thm:consistency}.
 Second of all, our results require a strengthened form of the (one-sided) Fr\'echet mean strong law of large numbers which was previously studied in \cite{EvansJaffeSLLN,SchoetzSLLN}.
-We state and prove this strengthened result in Section~\ref{subsec:SLLN}, and we believe it will be of independent interest in non-Euclidean statistics and beyond.
-Notably, this sharpened SLLN result implies the one-sided SLLN for $p$-medoids under the minimal assumption of a finite $(p-1)$th moment (Theorem~\ref{thm:medoid-SLLN}).
+We establish this strengthened result in Section~\ref{subsec:SLLN}, and we believe it will be of independent interest in non-Euclidean statistics and beyond.
+Notably, this sharpened SLLN result implies the one-sided SLLN for $p$-medoids under the minimal assumption of a finite $(p-1)$th moment (Theorem~\ref{thm:medoid-SLLN}), which resolves the open question stated in \cite[Remark~2.11]{EvansJaffeSLLN}.